Krabi International Airport

-Krabi International Airport is in Nuea Khlong subdistrict, Nuea Khlong district, Krabi province in southern Thailand.
+Krabi International Airport is an international airport in Nuea Khlong subdistrict, Nuea Khlong district, Krabi province in southern Thailand.
 It is about 7 km east of downtown Krabi.
 The airport opened in 1999.
 In 2017, the airport handled over 4.3 million passengers.
 The terminal is designed for three million passengers, a number that has already been exceeded, and expansion will push its capacity to over 8 million.